beyerl/messaging-system/README.md

   - a list to determine state which is supposed to be communicated to the respective parent component
   - a button to trigger state communication to the parent component
   - a log displaying events
-- messaging-system-parent-web (git submodule)[https://github.com/beyerl/messaging-system-parent-web]: A Javascript parent component which hosts the messaging-system-child inside an iframe.
+- messaging-system-parent-web (see [git submodule](https://github.com/beyerl/messaging-system-parent-web)): A Javascript parent component which hosts the messaging-system-child inside an iframe.
 The host app contains:
   - a button which triggers the child app to communicate its current state to the parent
   - a log displaying events
-- messaging-system-parent-wpf (git submodule)[https://github.com/beyerl/messaging-system-parent-web]: A WPF parent component which hosts the messaging-system-child inside a Webview2 control.
+- messaging-system-parent-wpf (see [([git submodule](https://github.com/beyerl/messaging-system-parent-web)): A WPF parent component which hosts the messaging-system-child inside a Webview2 control.
 The host app contains:
   - a button which triggers the child app to communicate its current state to the parent
   - a log displaying events